manuelbomi/A-FastAPI-based-Prediction-Serving-UI-for-Machine-Learning-Applications/README.md

 ---
 Below are brief explanations regarding how the project works:

-✅ 1	Train and save the ML model
+✅ 1	Train and save the ML model.
+On your VSCode terminal, run the script

+...
+python model/train_model.py
+...

+to generate the model:

 ✅ 2	Build FastAPI app to serve predictions

-✅ 3	Run with Uvicorn in VSCode by using the command:   uvicorn app.main:app --reload
+✅ 3	Run with Uvicorn in VSCode by using the command:
+...
+uvicorn app.main:app --reload
+...

 ✅ 4	Test using Swagger UI
 ---
 Below is the project structure:
 ---
 <img width="501" height="275" alt="Image" src="https://github.com/user-attachments/assets/e0672f48-4169-43e5-9b32-9f5b115ab713" />